deforation/sec_seccomp_framwork/README.md

 ## Pending tasks
 The following tasks which are pending are mostly improvements and beautify measurements:
-* Cleanup the generated seccomp rules for the tracer
 * Enhance the error handling in the rule generation script and the file parsers
 * Extend the framework to check file descriptor permissions using the existing rule format for permissions
 * Add more log automation to the code for better error handling while setting up the rules
 * Add support for more architectures (currently limited by the bpf code generation [arch support])
-* Performance improvements so paths are only resolved once for each system call and not for each check.
+* Performance improvements so paths are only resolved once for each system call and not for each check
+* Add bpf filter support for more than 255 instructions (current limit is caused by the max jump distance)
+* Add support for || parameter checks in seccomp bpf instead of only && statements
 * Other pending changes are noted in the source files